freeCodeCamp/guide/src/pages/algorithms/sorting-algorithms/quick-sort/index.md

   }

-  //The value at arr[i + 1] will be greater than the value of arr[pivot] swap(arr, i + 1, pivot)
+  // The value at arr[i + 1] will be greater than the value of arr[pivot]
+  swap(arr, i + 1, pivot)

-  //You return i + 1, as the values to the left of it are less than arr[i+1], and values to the right are greater than arr[i + 1]
+  // You return i + 1, as the values to the left of it are less than arr[i + 1], and values to the right are greater than arr[i + 1]
-  // As such, when the recursive quicksorts are called, the new sub arrays will not include this the previously used pivot value return i + 1
+  // As such, when the recursive quicksorts are called, the new sub arrays will not include the previously used pivot value return i + 1
 }